AyhamSaffar/DiffractionImageStitcher/README.md

 This is done by shifting each image in 2D so that similar features overlap.

-Finally diffraction images are only loaded into memory while displayed.
+Finally diffraction images are only loaded into memory when displayed.

 ## Installation